Last updated: June 2026

 • Employers fund payroll using USD (bank transfer) or USDC/USDT (crypto wallet)

-• Rise handles fiat ↔ crypto conversion
+• Rise handles fiat to crypto conversion

 • Workers withdraw in their preferred currency